MahedialiBhatt/ANC-Backend/README.md

 ### Sort

-You can sort the results based on different attributes such as name, gender, height, mass, etc.
+You can sort the results based on different attributes such as name, gender, height, mass, etc. Using sortBy and orderBy(asc/desc).

 ### Pagination